Receiving Webhooks

 "amount_usd": "2.395", - Payment amount in USD

-"bc_uniq_key": "0", - Transaction order number, important in BTC-like networks; bc_uniq_key + tx_hash provides uniqueness
+"bc_uniq_key": "0", - Sequential number within the transaction (important for BTC-like networks; bc_uniq_key + tx_hash ensures uniqueness)

 "blockchain": "litecoin", - Blockchain name

-"currency": "LTC", - Cryptocurrency type
+"currency": "LTC", - Cryptocurrency code

 "currency_id": "LTC.Litecoin", - Cryptocurrency identifier